dictionaries

 AssertionError: dict_values(['value']) != ['value']

-I wrap the call in the list constructor
+I pass the call to the list constructor_

 self.assertEqual(list(a_dictionary.values()), ['value'])